Covid-19 and the CAC

 They were there for two months.

 Finally they were moved off stage, not for a performance, but for a long scheduled replacement of the stage floor.
 A rigging inspection followed as did cleaning of the basement and replacement of the roof and the stage HVAC.

-Still doing even this will require cooperation from both patrons and performers.
-As per the Governor’s restrictions, the CDC’s guidance and the policies of the Pennsylvania College of Technology, masks will be required upon entry (no exceptions) and worn while seated.
+Still doing even this requires cooperation from both patrons and performers.
+As per the Governor’s restrictions and the policies of the Pennsylvania College of Technology, masks will be required upon entry (no exceptions) and worn while seated.
 Seating will be spaced to allow social distancing.
-Patrons will be asked to sit in groups of 2 and 4 in every other row.
+Patrons will be asked to sit in small groups in every other row.
 Temperature checks will be required at entry.
 People with a fever will not be allowed entry.
 Stagehands will take temperature checks.
 Performers will be distanced from the audience.
 Sanitization stations will abound.
-It will be different from the last time you were at the Center, and not ideal.

 And it is really all about you.
 The last thing the Community Arts Center wants, the last thing performers want, the last thing our Volunteer ushers want, the last thing the Box Office wants, the last thing the stagehands want, is for the Community Arts Center to make anyone sick, much less become the site of a superspreader event.